 - 1. Call your EAP Claims Administrator at 1-800-363-7190. - 2.
-Be prepared to provide the following information - · Name, address and phone number - · Age and date of birth - Name of Covered Person and his/her employee file number - · Name of employer - · Reason for referral - 3.
+Be prepared to provide the following information - · Name, address and phone number - · Age and date of birth - Name of Covered Person and his/her Social Security Number - Name of Employer - Reason for referral - 3.
 A staff member will assist you with a referral to the appropriate provider located in your area.

-In an emergency situation, the EAP Claims Administrator will provide you with immediate information, referral and crisis intervention.
+In an Emergency situation, the EAP Claims Administrator will provide you with immediate information, referral and crisis intervention.